 Tell us about this portfolio project.

 I’m happy with how much of my personality I was able to infuse into the design!
 Even though it’s a student project, it’s still near and dear to me.
 The nice thing about the portfolio projects I did with CareerFoundry is that I had complete ownership of the design, branding, and visual identity.
 In the case of House House Home, I thought creating the mood boards was a fun exercise that I ought to fit more into my current design process.
-There are so many roads one can go down when designing, so the process that CareerFoundry taught in the UI for UX Course helped give the project a.
+There are so many roads one can go down when designing, so the process that CareerFoundry taught in the UI for UX Course helped give the project a focus.